 If you’re looking for a quick no-mess solution to cool your Malamute down, this is the trick for you!
 Possibly one of the most effective methods involves only an old towel or rag that has been soaked with cold water.
 Once the towel is sufficiently damp and cold, ring it out so that there is little water dripping off of it and drape it over your Malamute’s head and body.

-The coolness of the towel will draw heat away from your Mal, helping them to better regulate their core temperature.
+The towel will draw heat away from your Mal, helping them to better regulate their core temperature.
 Placing it over their head is the most effective way for them to cool down quickly as it is usually the hottest part of their body and their fur is much thinner over the scalp meaning there is less insulation.

 If you are concerned that your Malamute may be experiencing heatstroke, a cold towel over them is essential to buy some time whilst you contact a vet.